guluc3m/uc3m-thesis-ieee-typst/lib.typ

 /// - english-abstract (dictionary): An english translation of the abstract.
 Compulsory for spanish works, invalid for english ones.
 /// - acknowledgements (content, none): Text where you give thanks to everyone that helped you.
 /// - outlines (dictionaty, none): Set of extra outlines to include (`figures`, `tables`, `listings`), and extra custom outlines (`custom`, of type `content`).
+/// - abbreviations (dict, none): Map of abbreviations, acronyms and initials used throughout the thesis.
+/// - appendixes (content, none): Set of appendixes.
+/// - glossary (content, none): Glossary.
 /// - doc (content): Thesis contents.
 ///
 /// -> content